MitchTODO/LiteStarView/README.md

 ### Modifiers / Customization

-Variables you can modifiy in the view inspectinable
+Variables you can modifiy in the view inspectinable with type and default value.
-                   default value

 - `starCount:Int = 5`                                                 : Number of stars in view
 - `ratingCount:Int = 0`                                             : Amount of ratings for item
 - `rating:CGFloat = 0.0`                                           : Rating for item